skellis46/slipbox/two women dancing.md

 I didn't want to spend too long gawking, and yet I also sense how their dancing and indeed joy distracted me from the profound choreography of the situation.
 This is choreography of the kind in which the screen-phone ...
 Unaware they are burned and mauled (unknown to them).
 So frictionless, and clean.
 4k pristine-ness.
 Way beyond industrial modernity in which the pleasure and play of these two young people is frictionless and clean labor of our time, in 4k.
 It's not even laboriousness.
 It's monetization of pleasure and joy without them being aware of it.

 Low friction technology (convenience, see [[how informs what and this produces culture#^aa0fb6]]) and our behavior, ways of thinking and epistemic understanding change.
 This is Postman really.
 This is the printing press.
 Bench is talking about documentation (is this accurate?).
 I'm talking about making.
 Yes, how things are made is changing.
 That's a given.
 But what things are made.
 It goes all the way back to the kinds of dancing.
 Our focus has been on how technologies influence production, post-production, and presentation.
-Opportunity here to mention key influences of screendance writing about editing, production (many from IJSD?)
-But the mode of presentation (this is where we dance now) is inevitably reaching backwards through the film-making 'workflow' into the dancing itself.
+Opportunity here to mention key influences of screendance writing about editing, production (many from IJSD?, Pearlman) But the mode of presentation (this is where we dance now) is inevitably reaching backwards through the film-making 'workflow' into the dancing itself.
 These are dances enframed by software (more than hardware) and algorithms.
 But they are also dances of togetherness, pleasure.
 The hearth?

-They were indeed playing, and it likely clear that the technology and particularly the software was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
-See p.31 of [jacobs-2021-from].
-They become standing reserve for TikTok.
-But I don't want to see it in this way.
-This is the finite game we are all playing as digital technologies predicated on the attention economy play us.

-As social media subjects they are standing reserve; mere commodities for ...
-But as human beings, they are not.[@jacobs-2021-tech p.31]

-Their screendance -- and it is so clearly a dance for screens -- is only happening in this way because of that smartphone they are holding, and perhaps also the software that will gratefully swallow them and their dance when they are finished.
-Instagram Stories?
-TikTok?

 This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm.
 I didn't need to see the mediated, algorithm-ed, commodification of their dancing (even though I could see it to a certain extent in the movement -- they were mimicking).
 I could imagine their filmic ghosts on that small screen; the framing, the dancing.